scott-kirk/scottkirk.dev/content/en/blog/about-me/about-me.md

 on.
 I wanted to have a part in building all of these things that I love.
 So I did, I constantly tinkered with things.
-I would try to download the source code for classic programs, like a calculator, and just toy with the code and see what I could make it do, how I could extend it or suit it to whatver I wanted.
+I would try to download the source code for classic programs, like a calculator, and just toy with the code and see what I could make it do, how I could extend it or suit it to whatever I wanted.
 I took every software course I could in High School, and I knew exactly what kind of work I wanted to do in the world.
 When I started at the University of Virginia, Introduction to Programming was one of my favorite courses, and it felt amazing to be with so many others that also enjoyed programming.

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;One of the main facets of programming that drew me to the discipline was simply the flexibility of it.
 Through just a text